Begum Samru: Ruler

-On the death of her husband Walter Reinhardt in 1778, she succeeded to his Principality yielding about £90,000 per annum.
+On the death of Walter Reinhardt in 1778, she succeeded to his principality yielding about £90,000 per annum.
 Over time, she became powerful, ruling over a large area from Sardhana, Uttar Pradesh.
 Her conduct in the internal management of her estate was highly commendable.

 On 7 May 1781, aged around thirty, Begum Samru was baptized Joanna Nobilis, by a Roman Catholic priest.

-Throughout her life, she had only one friend, Begum Umdaa, who belonged to the other Jagirdar Family of Sardhana became her closest friend with time and fulfilled her relation until her death with Begum Samru.
+Throughout her life, she had only one friend, Begum Umdaa, belonging to the other Jagirdar family of Sardhana, who became her closest friend and remained so until her death.
 Even after Begum Umdaa was married, Begum Samru took out time to visit her to Meerut in good and bad.

 Farzana was courted by some of the European officers who were associated with her husband.
 Among them were Le Vassoult, a Frenchman, and George Thomas, an Irishman.
 The Begum favoured the Frenchman and when, in 1793, the rumour spread that she had married him, her troops mutinied.
 The couple sought to escape secretly by night - Le Vassoult on horseback and the Begum in a palanquin.
 Misinformed that Le Vassoult had been shot, she stabbed herself but survived.
 Her lover, however, died of a self-inflicted wound to the head.
 One version has it that she suggested a suicide pact but only nicked herself when the unsuspecting Le Vassoult shot himself dead.
 When British General Lord Lake met the Begum in 1802, in a fit of enthusiasm he gave her a hearty kiss, which appalled her troops.
 But with her customary tact, Begum Samru pacified them by saying that it was only "the kiss of the Padre to a repentant child".

 The Begum, though only 4 1/2 feet tall, wore a turban and rode on horseback as she led her troops to battle.
 So invincible did she seem that the superstitious spread the word that she was a witch who could destroy her enemies just by throwing her cloak towards them.
-Her army occupied the left of the Maratha line at the battle of Assaye and hers was the only part of the Mahratta force that was not driven in disarray from the battle field.
+Her army occupied the left of the Maratha line at the battle of Assaye and hers was the only part of the Maratha force that was not driven in disarray from the battlefield.
 Having annihilated an advance by the 74th Highlanders and a picket detachment commanded by a Colonel Orrock, her army then withstood a cavalry charge from the Raj before marching from the field in good order.
 She inducted Jats into her irregular armies.

 After the fall of Aligarh in September 1803, she was induced to surrender to Lord Lake and afterwards lived on good terms with the British, receiving visitors including the Bishop of Calcutta, Reginald Heber, Commander-in-Chief of the Indian Army Lord Combermere and Italian adventurer Jean-Baptiste Ventura.